Vice presidency of Aaron Burr: 1800 presidential election

 Burr remained quiet publicly, refusing to surrender the presidency to Jefferson, who was seen as the great enemy of the Federalists.
 Rumors circulated that he and a faction of Federalists were encouraging Democratic-Republican representatives to vote for him, blocking Jefferson's election in the House.
 However, solid evidence of such a conspiracy was lacking, and historians generally gave Burr the benefit of the doubt.
 In 2011, however, historian Thomas Baker discovered a previously unknown letter from William P. Van Ness to Edward Livingston, two leading Democratic-Republicans in New York.
 Van Ness was very close to Burr, serving as his second in the duel with Alexander Hamilton.
 As a leading Democratic-Republican, Van Ness secretly supported the Federalist plan to elect Burr as president and tried to get Livingston to join.
 Livingston agreed at first, then reversed himself.
 Baker argues that Burr probably supported the Van Ness plan: "There is a compelling pattern of circumstantial evidence, much of it newly discovered, that strongly suggests Aaron Burr did exactly that as part of a stealth campaign to compass the presidency for himself."
 The attempt did not work, however, at least in part because of Livingston's reversal and especially Hamilton's vigorous opposition to Burr.

 Although Hamilton had a long-standing rivalry with Jefferson stemming from their tenure as members of George Washington's cabinet, he regarded Burr as far more dangerous and used all his influence to ensure Jefferson's election.
 On the 36th ballot, the House of Representatives gave Jefferson the presidency, with Burr becoming vice president.

 Relationship with Jefferson

 Jefferson never trusted Burr, so he was effectively shut out of party matters.

 As vice president, Burr earned praise from some enemies for his even-handedness and his judicial manner as President of the Senate; he fostered some practices for that office that have become time-honored traditions.
-Burr's judicial manner in presiding over the impeachment trial of Justice Samuel Chase has been credited as helping to preserve the principle of judicial independence that was established by Marbury v.
+Jefferson had sought for his congressional allies to leverage the power of impeachment as a tool to remove Federalist-aligned judges and reshape the ideology of the judiciary.
+The Chase impeachment was a first attempt at doing so.
+Burr's judicial manner in presiding over the impeachment trial of Justice Samuel Chase has been credited as helping quell the effort to remove Justice Chase; and in the long-picture has been credited with preserving the principle of judicial independence that was established by Marbury v.
 Madison in 1803.
 One newspaper wrote that Burr had conducted the proceedings with the "impartiality of an angel, but with the rigor of a devil".